Aarception/Mo-information-security-portfolio/README.md

 Chapter III: The Olde Thorne Tree
 (POV: Megadoh)

-The wind bit, like a hot, relentless drag off the Haud waterloss desert
+The wind bit, like a hot, relentless drag off the
+Haud waterloss desert.

-It tasted like the grit of age-old despair, if not compared to an even longer disrepair.
+It tasted like the grit of an age-old despair, if not compared to an even longer affair.

 Megadoh pulled her indigo garbtasar tighter across her face.
 Only her eyes remained exposed to the shimmering haze as heat danced above cracked earth.

-For three scorching days she had traveled south from cloud piercing Argeisa, the capital of Ghuben, the northern Qal'Ad fortress of the Eudore Augazet.
+For three scorching days she had traveled south from cloud piercing Argeisa, the capital of

-Her two stone-faced guards, Da'are and Zamakaub, rode tight, Chevaliers flanking her sides like Devil's shade.
+Ghuben, the Kal'Ad fortress of the Eudore
+Augazet.

+Flanking her on both sides were Da'are and Zamakaub, stone-faced guards riding so close, they were Chevaliers or Devil's shade depending on the gaze.
 Brooding and ever watchful, they were men chosen for steady hands with the Azagh short-bow, and even steadier silence.
 Martial, with bearing, they hovered over Megadoh, much like the ancient stone markers dotting this Haud no man’s land.

 Each distant step they traveled from the cool, shadowy peaks of Uagoie felt like a push further into the expansive plateau of that crimson No man's lands.

 This was not a journey of choice.
 It was a necessity.

-Augaz Jirde’s words still echoed sharp in Megadoh's mind.
+Augaz Jirde’s words still echoed sharp in
+Megadoh's mind.

-“Hara’ad has fallen to the Merreihan azad, Megadoh."
-He spoke, there in the hushed, torchlit confines of the Eudore Council chambers, under the weight of generations of Azagh customs that pressed every word.
+“Hara’ad has fallen to the Merreihan azad,
+Megadoh."
+He said, in the hushed, torchlit confines of the Eudore Council chambers, under the weight of generations of Azagh customs that pressed every word.

-“The Hemanese lion grows bold under this new Augaz Shireh.
+“The Hemanese lion grows bold under this new
+Augaz Shireh.
 Their Jher speaks of ‘pacification,’ but our merchants speak of plunder and silence."

 “Go to this ‘Olde Thorne Tree,' this supposed place of neutral ground."

 “Meet with Shireh’s envoys and discover if this is merely the lion swatting a fly or a lion that has tasted blood and now hungers for the herds of Dal Agem."

 “Your words must be as carefully weighed as a trader’s gold, flower of our name."

 “Beware and provoke not, but do not return with empty hands, lest Ghuben be found unprepared.”

 That wonder of mysteries, the Olde Thorne Tree finally emerged from all the heat distortions.

 It was less tree, and more mesmerizing, skeletal fist.
 Raised against an indifferent sky, with branches black and brittle, it was adorned with more thorns than tree.

 Legend claimed it was ancient beyond memory, a place where land spirits themselves once ended disputes between clan titans.

 It was a neutral ground, the tree of the spirit lord "Tzema Ad."

 Megadoh permitted a small, cynical smile beneath her garbtasar dust veil.

 Neutrality in Dal Agem was often a mere pause, as if the  dance was between one predator’s feast and another’s hunger.
 ~~~

 An excerpt from my hobby writing, an introduction of fantasy writing using the cultural lores picked up from niche international experience that I may become mindful of introducing at some point to wider audience.